tillitis/tillitis-key1/hw/application_fpga/README.md

 multiple memory dumps from the same TKey device.
 The attack should also not directly scale to multiple TKey devices.

-The RAM address and data scrambling is done in de RAM core.
+The RAM address and data scrambling is done in the RAM core.

 The memory protection is setup by the firmware.
 Access to the memory protection controls is disabled for applications.
 Before the memory protecetion is enabled, the RAM is filled with randomised data using Xorwow.
-So during boot the firmware perform the following steps to setup the memory protection:
+During boot the firmware perform the following steps to setup the memory protection:

 1. Get a random 32-bit value from the TRNG to use as data state for Xorwow.